skip navigation

 Section 3 – Minimum age:

-1. Tackle League: All players participating must be at least seven (7) years old by August 1 of the current season and have completed first grade.
+1. All players participating must be at least seven (7) years old before August 1 of the current season and have completed first grade.

 Section 4 – Maximum age:

-1. Tackle League: No player participating shall be thirteen (13) years old nor have completed the 6th grade as of August 1 of the current season.
+1. No player participating shall be thirteen (13) years old nor have completed the 6th grade before August 1 of the current season.

 Section 5 - Each head coach is responsible for the eligibility of their own participants.